Purely infinite locally compact Hausdorff \'{e}tale groupoids and their $C^*$-algebras: Introduction

+\item $\CG$ is weakly purely infinite. \end{enumerate} Then (i)-(vii) are equivalent in general.
+If $\CG$ is furthermore assumed to have no global fixed unit in $\GU$, then all conditions above are equivalent to (viii). \end{customthm}

+In light of Theorem C, our Theorem B is a generalization of the dichotomy on stably finiteness against pure infiniteness obtained in \cite{B-L} and \cite{Ra-Sims}.

-Finally, it is also interesting to investigate the relationship among our pure infiniteness (or paradoxical comparison), $n$-filling and local contraction for locally compact Hausdorff \'{e}tale groupoids.
-First, as we will show in Section 3, a lot of examples of groupoids satisfying locally contracting also have paradoxical comparison.
-But it is not clear in general whether local contraction implying paradoxical comparison.
-On the other hand, we will show in Section 5 our paradoxical comparison implies the local contraction in the case of locally compact Hausdorff \'{e}tale minimal ample groupoids having a compact unit space.
-However, It is discovered in this paper that paradoxical comparison does not imply local contraction in general by establishing the following as our final main result.
+Finally, it is also interesting to investigate the range of our pure infiniteness as a groupoid regularity property.
+We address this question by comparing our pure infiniteness (or paradoxical comparison) with $n$-filling and locally contracting property introduced in the literature for locally compact Hausdorff \'{e}tale groupoids.
+We are particularly interested in comparing our pure infiniteness with locally contracting property because it is one of the most prevalent notion establishing pure infiniteness of reduced groupoid $C^*$-algebras.
+First, as we will show in Section 3, a lot of examples of groupoids in the literature satisfying locally contracting are purely infinite.
+But it is not clear in general whether locally contracting implying pure infiniteness.
+On the other hand, we will show in Section 5 that our pure infiniteness implies locally contracting in the case of locally compact Hausdorff \'{e}tale minimal ample groupoids on compact spaces.
+However, we discover in this paper that pure infiniteness does not imply locally contracting in general by establishing the following as our final main result.
+This result also shows that our pure infiniteness covers examples beyond the realm of locally contracting property.

-\begin{customthm}{C}(Theorem 6.15) There exists a non-simple strongly purely infinite $C^*$-algebra $A$, for example, $\CO_2\otimes C_0(\R)$, which has no locally compact Hausdorff \'{e}tale locally contracting groupoid model but there is a locally compact Hausdorff \'{e}tale groupoid $\CG$ having paradoxical comparison such that $A\simeq C^*_r(\CG)$. \end{customthm}
+\begin{customthm}{D}(Theorem 6.15) There exists a non-simple strongly purely infinite $C^*$-algebra $A$, for example, $\CO_2\otimes C_0(\R)$, which has no locally compact Hausdorff \'{e}tale locally contracting groupoid model but there is a locally compact Hausdorff \'{e}tale purely infinite groupoid $\CG$ such that $A\simeq C^*_r(\CG)$. \end{customthm}

-For groupoids having a compact unit space, we will show in Section 5 that $n$-filling is equivalent to our paradoxical comparison in the ample case.
-Therefore, we will see that $n$-filling property implies the local contraction in the case that groupoid is ample.
-This answer a question in \cite{Ra-Sims}.
+For groupoids on compact spaces, we will show in Section 5 that $n$-filling is equivalent to our pure infiniteness in the minimal ample case.
+Therefore, our pure infiniteness is also a generalization of the $n$-filling property.
+Using our pure infiniteness as a bridge, we show in Section 5 that the $n$-filling property implies locally contracting in the case that groupoid is minimal ample.
+This answers a question in \cite{Ra-Sims}.
 See the sentence before Remark 9.5 in \cite{Ra-Sims}.